 A process or set of rules to be followed in calculations or other problem-solving operations with a computer.

 Explicit rules that systematically model the behavior of a proposed design and the resulting data and geometry.
-Little project data is kept as static objects, instead the procedure to create them is saved.
+Not many project data are kept as static objects; instead, the procedure to create them is saved.
 Project geometry and data are generated from the execution of mathematical and logical procedures.

 To judge the quality of something based on how well it performs in one or more objective functions.

 To consider different ways of interpreting results and rankings.